JasonJWilliamsNY/LifeSciTrainingSlack/README.md

 - Ask for help about creating or teaching a workshop
 - Share tips for organizing a workshop
 - Discuss how to evaluate and assess your impact
-- Introduce yourself training materials and get feedback
+- Introduce your training materials and get feedback
 - Seek advice on the role of training in your career